Habit Change: How to Quit Unhelpful Habits

 to Prioritising Self-Care.

 The hustle culture is unhealthy and unsustainable for many.
-Embrace a way of working in a balanced, manageable approach.
+Embrace a way of working that's balanced, flexible, and manageable.

 - Introduce a morning self-care routine that energises you and sets you up for the day.
 Even if time is limited, sending less than 5 minutes a day can make a big difference.
 For example, journaling while drinking your coffee.
 Or, instead of scrolling on your phone you make time for some stretches or a quick shower.